Wacky-Mole/RareMagicPortal/MagicPortalFluid/README.md

   * [PortalJuice]
     * EnablePortalJuice:
-      * > Enable/Disable Portal Fluid to be loaded and used in game: 2.1 Disabled by default
+      * > Enable/Disable Portal Fluid to be loaded and used in game:
     * PortalMagicFluidSpawn:
       * > Default spawning 3 fluids upon *NEW CHARACTER* created into the world/server
     * PortalJuiceValue: